pennersr/django-allauth/README.rst

 From 0.13.0
 ***********

- - The adapter API for creating users has changed.
-Both adapters (regular and social) now feature a method `new_user` that only instantiates a User instance (without actually filling any data).
-Both receive the `request` as a parameter, the social variant also takes an additional parameter pointing to the `SocialAccount` instance.
+ - The adapter API for creating and populating users has been overhauled.
+As a result, the `populate_new_user` adapter methods have disappeared.
+Please refer to the section on "Creating and Populating User Instances" for more information.

 From 0.12.0
 ***********